cschweda/howto-netlify-vue-env-injection/README.md

-# Use Netlify build variables in a Vue SPA
+# Inject Netlify's build environment variables into a Vue SPA via Webpack.

 Recently, I wrote an app to query the New York Times API for a list of the top stories in each of the paper's main sections.
 In order to query the API, I needed a key.
 As is the case with most API keys, the key is tied to my NYT account and has usage restrictions (a limited amount of API queries per minute, for example.)